kferris10/Ch2-One-Way-Anova-p2/index.md

 * Estimating different coefficients in the model
 * Assessing the assumptions for a One-Way ANOVA with diagnostic plots (*Step 2 of the Six Steps of Hypothesis Testing*)
-* Performing a permutation test
+* Performing a permutation test in a One-Way ANOVA setting

 The "Show Answer" button still does not work.
 My apologies.